factorial-io/scotty/readme.md

 ### Updating the changelog

-We are using clippy to enforce a changelog.
+We are using [git-cliff](https://git-cliff.org) to enforce a changelog.
 Please update the changelog with the following command

 ```shell